Hannah Palmer Flaunts Her Bombshell Body In A Green One-Piece Swimsuit

-In her latest Instagram snap, blond bombshell Hannah Palmer stunned her 1.6 million Instagram followers by flaunting her curvaceous figure in a neon green one-piece swimsuit.
+In her latest Instagram snap, blond bombshell Hannah Palmer stunned her 1.6 million Instagram followers by flaunting her curvaceous figure in a one-piece swimsuit.
 She didn’t include a geotag on the post that specified where the picture was taken, but she appeared to be perched on a luxurious-looking balcony or patio area.
 She sat on a lounge chair covered in a white padded cushion, and there was an ornate black railing nearby overlooking a mass of lush green trees.

 Hannah rocked a neon green swimsuit with a simple, yet super-sexy silhouette.
 Her body was angled to the side, so the neckline of the garment wasn’t visible, but the low-cut sides meant that she had a tantalizing amount of cleavage on display.
-Thick straps stretched over her shoulders, and the swimsuit dipped low in the back, helping her show off even more skin.
+Thick straps stretched over her shoulders, and the suit dipped low in the back, helping her show off even more skin.

 Hannah had her pert posterior resting on the padded lounge chair, and her feet on the charcoal gray tiles beneath her feet.
-Her legs were slightly spread and angled away from the camera, so her toned rear was on display in the shot.
+Her legs were slightly spread and angled away from the camera, so her toned rear was on show in the shot.

 The neon hue of the swimsuit looked stunning against Hannah’s bronzed skin, and her blond locks tumbled down her chest and back in tousled waves.
 Her hair was lighter toward the ends and darker at the roots, and several strands fell in front of her left eye for a sultry vibe.